virus-evolution/gofasta/README.md

 	aa:nsp12:P323L - the amino acid at (1-based) residue 323 in the rdrp gene is a P in the reference and an L in this sequence nuc:C3037T - the nucleotide at (1-based) position 3037 in reference coordinates is a C in the reference and a T in this sequence

-As with `gofasta snps` the default mode writes a cds with one line per query sequence, and each sequence's mutations in the second column.
+As with `gofasta snps` the default mode writes a csv with one line per query sequence, and each sequence's mutations in the second column.
 Use `--aggregate` to get the overall frequencies of mutations in the alignment(s).

 So, for example, you can find the frequencies of all the amino acid changes at residue 681 in the Spike gene, and the nucleotide changes underlying them, from the sample of SARS-CoV-2 sequences in `aligned.fasta` like: